 Websites play an increasingly important role on the Internet, sometimes even generating huge profits.
 Even the smallest interruptions in their operation can cause losses amounting to hundreds or even thousands of dollars.
-That is why at Droptica we attach great importance to ensuring that our services are as reliable as possible.
+That is why when performing Drupal development services we attach great importance to ensuring that our work is as reliable as possible.
 How?
 Thanks to solutions that guarantee high availability, offered by Amazon Web Services.

 What is high availability?

 For the purpose of this article, we’ll define high availability as a requirement for a website concerning its operating time, defined as a percentage of the operating time in a month.
 100% availability means that users can use the website for 43,200 minutes, or exactly 30 days in a month.

 If for some reason, no matter whether it is an update, failure or attack, the website does not function properly for 12 hours, the availability parameter will be 98.3% (42,480 minutes out of 43,200).

 There is no clear answer to this question, as it depends mainly on the requirements defined by the customer, and if they did not specify this parameter, we will have to do it ourselves.
 In this case, it is worth answering these two simple questions:

 - how much time is required for website updates (requiring the website to be switched off for users)?

 - how much time should be spent on other activities that require the website to be switched off?